vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 The theme returns in the Sauptikaparvan 18 of the Mahābhārata, where it is connected with Siva’s exclusion from the sacrifice in general. ´ 14 When the gods have divided among themselves their share (bhāga) in the sacrifice, Rudra seizes his bow, and runs towards them.
 Cosmic phenomena come to a halt.
 Sacrifice (yaj˜na) is shot in the heart while fleeing to heaven in the form of an antelope (mr.ga).
 15 The gods are baffled.

-The infuriated Tryambaka cut off (vyaśātayat) the arms of Savitr., (and knocked out) the eyes of Bhaga and the teeth of P¯us.an with the point of his bow (dhanus.kot.i).
+The infuriated Tryambaka cut off (vyaśātayat) the arms of Savitr., (and knocked out) the eyes of Bhaga and the teeth of Pūs.an with the point of his bow (dhanus.kot.i).
 Then the gods and aṅgas of the sacrifice ran away all together; some rolled about on that very spot and became as if they breathed their last.
 But after he had put that entire (assembly) to the rout, Sitikan ´ .t.ha laughed, arrested the point of the bow and halted the gods.
 Thereupon the cry (vāc) uttered by the immortals snapped the string of his bow and, due to the shock, O king, the bow, its string broken, quivered.
 Thereupon the gods along with sacrifice approached the foremost of the gods, who was without bow (now), and took refuge; and the lord showed compassion.
 16

 Chapter 32 of the SP, followed by i.a. the Liṅga- and Sivapurān ´ . as, applies the theme to the description of Siva’s exclusion from Daks ´ .a’s sacrifice.
 Here Indra and Vis.ṇu are added to the group of explicitly mentioned gods that fall victim to the anger of Siva, in this case represented by his factotum Haribhadra.
 The ´ arms raising their weapons are immobilized (stambhana), just as the other inhabitants of heaven are said to be transfixed.

 And Haribhadra, inflamed and without dismay, immobilized Sakra’s hand when he ´ raised (it); and likewise (he immobilized the hands) of the other gods.
-(And) before (their) eyes he, with anger on his face, knocked out Bhaga’s eyes and P¯us.an’s teeth, striking with the point of (his) bow.
+(And) before (their) eyes he, with anger on his face, knocked out Bhaga’s eyes and Pūs.an’s teeth, striking with the point of (his) bow.
 And without dismay he immobilized that dreadful discus of Vis.ṇu, which shone like the apocalyptic sun, and it, (remaining) in his hand, did not move (forth).
 17

 So much for Siva’s mutilation of the gods. ´